paulvha/ThingMagic/Arduino_lib_special/README.md

 * ** updated examples with better Setupnano() (May2021)
 * ** updated library for an apperently needed delay on an ESP32 (may2021)
 * ** update code due to warnings/errors discovered by optimised  /stricter compilers (Jan2022)
+* ** update code to resolve a bug where scanning was not shown in the examples(Jan2022)
 * ************************************************************************************

 Below the orginal README